google/angle/README.md

 * Join our [Google group](https://groups.google.com/group/angleproject) to keep up to date.
 * Join us on IRC in the #ANGLEproject channel on FreeNode.
-* File bugs in the [issue tracker](http://code.google.com/p/angleproject/issues/list) (preferably with an isolated test-case).
+* File bugs in the [issue tracker](http://code.google.com/p/angleproject/issues/list) (preferably with an isolated test case).
 * [Choose an ANGLE branch](doc/ChoosingANGLEBranch.md) to track in your own project.